quantopian/zipline/conda/README.md

 conda build zipline
 ```

-You can the update these binary packages to your own
+You can then upload these binary packages to your own
 channel at [binstar](https://binstar.org).

 Note that we currently don't have binary packages for